 |Title:||Head Softball Coach and Athletics Director|

 Starting with her first season in 2000, Jen Benway laid the foundation for what she has developed into a regional softball power as head softball coach at Lesley University.
-Her teams have won over 25 games four years in a row, which includes two NCAA Tournament appearances, four straight conference championships and a New England Collegiate Conference Coach of the Year award in 2011.
+Her teams have won over 25 games four years in a row from 2008-2012, five straight conference championships and a New England Collegiate Conference Coach of the Year award in 2011.
+Lesley has secured the automatic qualifying bid for the NCAA Tournament in the past three consecutive seasons.

 A 1998 graduate of Bentley College in Waltham, MA, Benway was a four-year starter at shortstop and lead-off batter, collecting numerous offensive records.
 In 1999, Benway made the switch from player to coach.

 Benway's dedication to bringing in committed and hard-working recruits has resulted in numerous academic and athletic accolades.
-Benway has developed a conference Player of the Year, Pitcher of the Year, two Rookies of the Year, nine First Team All-Conference, and 11 Second Team All-Conference players.
-Academically, Benway has had eight players named to the conference All-Academic Teams, an honor given to student-athletes who in their season of competition maintain a 3.40 GPA or higher.
+Benway has developed two conference Players of the Year, four Pitchers of the Year, two Rookies of the Year, and 28 All-Conference players.
+Academically, Benway has had ten players named to the conference All-Academic Teams, an honor given to student-athletes who in their season of competition maintain a 3.40 GPA or higher.

 In 2006, Coach Benway was selected as the Head Softball Coach for the Robur 58' Softball Series in Holland.
 The team, comprised of college players around the U.S, took home the bronze medal in the series.
 In 2004, Coach Benway served as the Head Softball Coach for the Tuscany Series in Italy.
 The team played Holland and other Italian teams and went undefeated 10-0, winning both tournaments in Arezzo and San Casciano.
 Coach Benway was also selected as an assistant coach for Coast to Coast Athletics.
 The team traveled to Australia to compete against Olympic Development teams in Brisbane and Sydney in the winter of 2002.